IdentityError/GeneticNN/README.md

     <img src="Assets/Equations/vkelem.png"/>
 </p>

-Now with *u* as the output vector, the propagation equation can be written as a sequential multiplication up to *n - 1*
-since *k = 0 . . . n* with *n* the number of the layers in the Net, with the vector at *k = 0* being the input vector and the vector at *k = n* being the output vector:
+Now with *u* as the output vector, the propagation equation can be written as a sequential multiplication up to *n - 1* with *k = 0 . . . n*, *n* the number of the layers in the Net, the vector at *k = 0* being the input vector and the vector at *k = n* being the output vector:

 <p align="center">
     <img src="Assets/Equations/outputv.png"/>